umarhassan-mitodl/14.74-spring-2009/content/pages/readings.md

 \[Ray\] chapter 14.

-\*Aleem, I. "{{% resource_link "de3aad22-6100-4ccd-b884-9755e3e43a1e" "Imperfect Information, Screening and the Costs of Informal Lending: A Study of a Rural Credit Market in Pakistan" %}}." *World Bank Economic Review* 4, no. 3 (September 1990): 329-349.
+\*Aleem, I. "[Imperfect Information, Screening and the Costs of Informal Lending: A Study of a Rural Credit Market in Pakistan](http://ideas.repec.org/a/oup/wbecrv/v4y1990i3p329-49.html)." *World Bank Economic Review* 4, no. 3 (September 1990): 329-349.

 Morduch, J. "The Microfinance Promise." *Journal of Economic Literature* 37, no. 4 (1999): 1569-1614.